Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 2.1 Overview

-Hypothyroidism is a common endocrine disorder in dogs in which the thyroid does not produce enough hormones.
-This hypothyroidism can cause a variety of symptoms that often appear gradually.
+Hypothyroidism is a common endocrine disorder in dogs, in which the thyroid gland does not produce enough hormones.
+This underactivity can cause a variety of symptoms, which often develop gradually.

 2.2 Symptoms